gr4ym4n/rbf_drivers_docs/docs/user-guide/poses.md

 Clicking the apply button will apply the selected pose to the scene.
 You can then make changes, and if you wish, overwrite the selected pose by clicking the update button.

+!!!
+Note
+    If the RBF driver is [enabled](../managing-drivers#enabling-and-disabling-drivers) then applying the pose will not necessarily show the exact pose you defined, instead you will see how it will be when driven, taking into account the interpolation, weight and effect settings.
+    When the RBF driver is [disabled](../managing-drivers#enabling-and-disabling-drivers) you will see the exact pose without the effect of the interpolation, weight or effect settings.

-If you want to manually edit the selected pose, clicking the edit button will bring up a dialog box with the saved values the pose.
+If you want to manually edit the selected pose, clicking the edit button will bring up a dialog box with the saved values for the pose.
 Once you confirm your changes the pose will be updated.

 <p style="text-align:center"><img src="../../img/poses_panel_edit.jpg" alt="Edit pose dialog"/></p>